The first I saw of Sligo

 estranged their children and their wives

-in limbo right here on this earth,
+in limbo right here on this Earth

-while no one reckons where they'll stay
+while no one knows where they will stay

 once God has held his Judgment Day.